 We then did a search on Facebook to see how many of the 47 clubs host events regularly on Facebook using Facebook's Graph API.
 It turns out that all 47/47 students clubs keep their social media presence on Facebook, either using Facebook Public Pages or Groups.
 The adoption rate of Facebook Event in this case is 100%!

 The App started off with the name EventBox.
-I first brainstormed what tools I need to learn and what basic features the app has to be born using sticker notes.
-Then prototyped on Sketch, I designed the simple user flow and interaction by mirroring the Sketch file on my iPhone.
+I first brainstormed what tools I need to learn and what basic features the app has to be born with using sticker notes.
+Without extensive knowledge of UI/UX design and iOS development, I started to pick up the skills of design and assemble my team.
+The basic user flow was then drawn in wireframes and prototyped on sketch; I designed a simple user flow and interaction by mirroring the Sketch file on my iPhone.

 126 app downloads since launch